Krishnamadhu325/rag-pipeline-gemini-groq/README.md

 # Generative AI – RAG Pipeline Implementation

-This repository contains a guided implementation of a Retrieval-Augmented Generation (RAG) pipeline completed during a Microsoft Generative AI training program.
+This repository contains guided implementations of Retrieval-Augmented Generation (RAG) concepts completed during a Microsoft Generative AI training program.

 ## Overview
-The project demonstrates how to answer user queries using external documents by combining vector databases and large language models.
+The notebooks demonstrate how to build and experiment with LLM-based applications and RAG workflows using document embeddings and vector databases to answer queries based on external documents.

+## Notebooks
+All Colab notebooks from Day 1 through Day 5 are included:

+- **Day 1:** Fundamentals of LLMs and Generative AI
+- **Day 2:** Chatbots using Gemini & Groq APIs
+- **Day 3:** Retrieval concepts and NotebookLM
+- **Day 4:** Text preprocessing, chunking, and vector database setup
+- **Day 5:** End-to-end RAG pipeline with embeddings and query retrieval

-## Key Features
+## Project Highlights
-- Document embedding using Google Gemini Embeddings
+- Document embedding using **Google Gemini Embeddings**
-- Vector storage using ChromaDB
+- Vector storage using **ChromaDB**
-- Semantic retrieval based on similarity search
+- Semantic retrieval with similarity-based retrievers
-- Context-aware answer generation using Groq LLM
+- Context-aware generation using **Groq LLM**
-- Source-aware responses for improved reliability
+- Source document attribution for responses

+## Sample Documents
+The `sample_documents/` folder contains example PDFs used to demonstrate RAG workflows.

 ## Technologies Used
-- Python
-- LangChain
-- Google Gemini Embeddings
+Python · Google Colab · LangChain utils · Gemini Embeddings · ChromaDB · Groq LLM
-- ChromaDB
-- Groq LLM
-- Google Colab

-## Sample Documents
-- `sample_documents/` – Example PDFs used for demonstrating document-based question answering in the RAG pipeline

-## Note
+## Notes
-This project was developed as a guided hands-on exercise during training to gain practical experience with modern Generative AI pipelines.
+This project was developed as part of a **guided training program** to gain hands-on experience with modern Generative AI pipelines.